Arsfaraway/Full-text-searcher/README.md

 ## Usage

-Usage: driver-cli.exe [OPTIONS] [SUBCOMMAND]
+driver-cli.exe [OPTIONS] [SUBCOMMAND]

 Subcommands:
  1. index   --- Build an index
  2. search  --- Search the index

 Use the following commands by default:
 1. driver-cli.exe index